John Dixon Butler

 John Dixon Butler (December 1860 – 27 October 1920) was a British architect who for 25 years was the surveyor for the Metropolitan Police in London.
 He was the fifth architect to hold the post from its inception in 1842.
 He took over the role from his father in 1895.

 Butler completed the designs and alterations to around 200 London police buildings, including ten courts; as of 2022, about 60 of his buildings survive.
 Historic England describe him as having been "one of the most accomplished Metropolitan Police architects" and have included around 25 of his buildings on the National Historic List of England and Wales.

-Butler was born in London and studied architecture under Richard Norman Shaw.
-With Shaw he would work on the designs for Canon Row Police Station (1898), and the Scotland Yard (south building) (1906) on London's Embankment.
-Butler's designs were usually in a domestic style, sensitive to the context of the newly-developed suburban areas in which the stations were often located.
-Each of his designs included strong municipal qualities such as iron railings, inscribed lintels identifying the building as a police station, and other stone dressings.
+Butler was born in London and studied architecture under Richard Norman Shaw, with whom he would assist on the designs for Canon Row Police Station (1898), and the Scotland Yard (south building) (1906) on London's Embankment.
+Butler's designs were usually in a domestic style sensitive to the context of the newly-developed suburban areas in which the stations were located.
+Each of his designs included strong municipal qualities such as iron railings, inscribed "Police" lintels, and other stone dressings.

 Elected a fellow of the Royal Institute of British Architects (RIBA) in 1906, Butler worked up until his death in 1920.
 He was succeeded in the role of surveyor to the Metropolitan Police by Gilbert Mackenzie Trench.

 Early life

 Dixon Butler was born in December 1860 at 11 Redcliffe Gardens, Chelsea, London.
-He was the only son and the second of two children to John Butler (1828–1900), an architect and the surveyor for the Metropolitan Police, and his wife, Hannah Deavin.
+He was the only son and the second of two children to John Butler, an architect and the surveyor (later for the Metropolitan Police), and his wife, Hannah Deavin.
 Dixon Butler studied at University College London and then the Architectural Association before being articled to his father from whom he learnt about the design and planning of police buildings.